 Careers in social sciences for graduates

-Social Science covers a surprisingly wide range of subject areas.
+Social Sciences covers a surprisingly wide range of subject areas.
 All of those areas deal with the study of society and the relationships among individuals within a society.
 The Social Sciences include sociology, politics, economics, law, education, business, town planning and more.
-You’ll have an exciting and varied range of possible career paths open to you following your Social Science degree study.
+You’ll have an exciting and varied range of possible career paths open to you following your Social Sciences degree study.

 - Research, analyse and evaluate date critically